 During the past 15 years as a cochlear implant user, I have consistently used a hearing aid on my non-implanted ear.
 Although my monosyllabic word identification score in my non-implanted ear is 0%, I still enjoyed many benefits from the use of acoustic stimulation to compliment the electric stimulation of the CI.
 These benefits are consistent with those cited in the literature including:

-- Reduced auditory deprivation in the non-implanted ear which would allow me to be implanted in this ear sometime in the future.
+Reduced auditory deprivation in the non-implanted ear.
+This would allow me to be implanted in this ear sometime in the future.

 Additional benefits of bimodal hearing include improved speech understanding and enhanced localization abilities, although I personally have not observed these benefits.
 This is not surprising considering that people with CI’s or significant hearing losses in general are a very heterogenous group with large differences in performance.

 Life before fitting formulae, a lot of trial and error

 When I received my implant, there were no dedicated fitting formulae for bimodal CI/hearing aid patients.
 As an audiologist, I had the luxury of being able to fine tune my hearing aid in the non-implanted ear myself.
 The journey began with challenging the assumptions of the fitting formula.